Siddhardha-03/Criket120/README.md

 - Bootstrap styles load via CDN in `frontend/public/index.html`; JS bundle is imported in `src/index.js`.
 - Axios client (`frontend/src/api/api.js`) exposes helper functions for match queries.
 - Ensure CORS policy allows your frontend origin if deploying separately.
-- Live scores component polls `/api/live-matches` and `/api/live-score/:id` every 30 seconds; Cricbuzz scraping provides fallback match IDs when the API lacks live data.
+- Live scores component polls `/api/live-matches` and `/api/live-score/:id` every 30 seconds.
+Data is sourced from the RapidAPI "free-cricbuzz-cricket-api" when available, with Cricbuzz HTML scraping as a fallback.
 - Extend or adjust polling interval via `REFRESH_INTERVAL` in `LiveScores.jsx` as needed.

 ## Future Enhancements